 5. Set the start and end date for achieving your goals

-Setting deadlines for each career goal is crucial for your motivation and for achieving the desired result.
+Setting deadlines for each career goal is crucial for your motivation and achieving the desired result.

 Before setting a goal, examine and consider all the possible obstacles that might be encountered on the way to achieving it.

 For example, if your goal is to be promoted to a managerial position in your current company, set a time limit of 6 months.
-If you fail to reach your goal during this time, ask yourself why?
-Were you too aggressive on the target, were you not ready for a promotion, or did no opportunities arise?
+If you fail to reach your goal during this time, ask yourself why.
+Were you too aggressive on the target, not ready for a promotion, or did no opportunities arise?

-You now need to decide if you want to continue pursuing the goal or drop it for a different goal.
+You now need to decide whether to continue pursuing the goal or drop it for a different goal.

-Then create a new goal, for example, starting a new job directly in a managerial position in another company.
+Then, create a new goal, such as starting a new job directly in a managerial position in another company.

 6. Career Goal Timeframes

-Your career goals should address both your current situation and your longer-term career ambitions.
-Start with a 2-year, 5-year, and 10-year goal.
-That is why we look at two types of career goals – short and long term.
+Your career goals should address your current situation and your longer-term career ambitions.
+Start with a 2-year, 5-year, or 10-year goal.
+That is why we look at two types of career goals: short and long term.

 7. Short-term Career Goal Examples